US gasoline prices rise again on talk of banning Russian oil

 The U.S. imported 245 million barrels of oil from Russia last year — about 8% of all U.S. oil imports — up from 198 million barrels in 2020.
 That’s less than the U.S. gets from Canada or Mexico but more than it imported last year from Saudi Arabia.

-The increasingly violent Russian attack on Ukraine has increased calls to cut off Russia from the money it gets from oil and natural gas exports.
+The increasingly violent Russian attack on Ukraine has raised calls to cut off Russia from the money it gets from oil and natural gas exports.
 Europe is heavily dependent on Russian gas.

 President Joe Biden has been reluctant to ban Russian oil, fearing it could further fuel inflation heading into the midterm elections this November.